cardano-foundation/CIPs/CIP-XXXX/CIP-XXXX.md

 Web-based stacks, with wallet connectivity, are a familiar place for users to be able to interact with Cardano.
-These tools lower the technical bar to be able to engage with the eco-system.
+These tools lower the technical bar to be able to engage with the ecosystem.
 Thus we believe encouraging further adoption of this approach is beneficial.

 The primary alternative approach to this is wallet providers integrating this